Butler vs. Eastern Michigan Predictions & Picks - November 6

 Butler vs. Eastern Michigan Predictions & Picks: Spread, Total - November 6

-Monday's contest that pits the Butler Bulldogs (0-0) against the Eastern Michigan Eagles (0-0) at Hinkle Fieldhouse is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 79-64 in favor of Butler, who is heavy favorites by our model.
+Monday's game features the Butler Bulldogs (0-0) and the Eastern Michigan Eagles (0-0) matching up at Hinkle Fieldhouse in what is expected to be a lopsided matchup, with a projected 79-64 win for heavily favored Butler according to our computer prediction.
 Game time is at 8:00 PM ET on November 6.

-According to our computer prediction, Butler should cover the spread, which currently sits at 14.5.
-The two teams are projected to eclipse the 140.5 total.
+According to our computer prediction, Eastern Michigan is projected to cover the point spread (15.5) against Butler.
+The two sides are expected to exceed the 140.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!